 Ensuring a Hassle-Free Vacate

-More often than not, Tenants are required to return to the Property after vacating to attend to outstanding cleaning items, which delays the bond refund process.
+More often than not, tenants are required to return to the property after vacating to attend to outstanding cleaning items, which delays the bond refund process.
 We strongly suggest employing professional cleaners who can complete the work that would normally take days, in just hours, so those extra days spent on rent to clean could go towards a cleaner.
-This will save Tenants both time and energy that could be put towards getting settled in to their new home.
+This will save tenants both time and energy that could be put towards getting settled in to their new home.
+Please refer to our Vacating Guide for further information.